karlhulme/sengi/documentation.md

 But the schemas exist in your code, not as config on your database.
 That means:
 * You can create your schemas in parts and combine it any way permitted by the Javascript language.
-* It easy to test using your preferred test tool, e.g. Mocha, Jest
+* It's easy to test using your preferred test tool, e.g. Mocha, Jest
 * You don't need any *database deployment scripts*.
 Instead, you just deploy your updated microservice.